joe-at-startupmedia/pmon3/README.md

   pmon3 [command]

 Available Commands:
-  completion  Generate completion script del         Delete process by id or name desc        Show process extended details dgraph      Show the process queue order drop        Delete all processes exec        Spawn a new process group       group level commands help        Help about any command init        initialize all stopped processes kill        Terminate all processes log         Display process logs by id or name logf        Tail process logs by id or name ls          List all processes reset       reset the process(es) restart counter restart     (re)start a process by id or name stop        Stop a process by id or name topn        Shows processes using the native top version
+  appconfig   Output Application Configuration JSON completion  Generate completion script del         Delete process by id or name desc        Show process information by id or name dgraph      Show the process queue order drop        Delete all processes exec        Spawn a new process group       Group level commands help        Help about any command init        Initialize all stopped processes kill        Terminate all processes log         Display process logs by id or name logf        Tail process logs by id or name ls          List all processes reset       Reset the restart counter(s) restart     (Re)start a process by id or name stop        Stop a process by id or name topn        Shows processes with unix top cmd version

 Flags: